hamidzangiabadi/sailfish-optimization-algorithm/README.md

 # sailfishOptimizer

-a feature selection optimization algorithm which uses sailfish algorithm and SVM for the modeling.
+a feature selection optimization algorithm which uses sailfish optimizer algorithm and SVM for the modeling.